Discrete-Time Dynamical Systems

 Systems and Models

-Despite this broad understanding of the fundamental nature of a model, the models considered in this course are rather narrow in scope.
+Despite the expansiveness of this concept, the models considered in this book are rather narrow in scope.
 They are intended to elucidate some aspect of the real world, however indirectly.
-Even more narrowly, this course focuses on models of systems that have particular interest for social scientists.
-Finally, the models in this course have a pedagogical purpose: they foster key skills use in agent-based modeling and simulation.
+Even more narrowly, this book focuses on models of systems that have particular interest for social scientists.
+Finally, the models in this book primarily have a pedagogical purpose: they foster the key skills used in agent-based modeling and simulation.

 Model Development

-Model development encompasses all efforts to conceptualize, implement, or improve a model.
+The process of model development encompasses all efforts to conceptualize, implement, or improve a model.
 Model development is typically driven by specific interests in a particular system, known as the target system.
-This lecture develops a system-dynamics model of population growth; the target system is a population undergoing exponential growth.
+Since this chapter develops a system-dynamics model of exponential population growth, the target system is a population undergoing exponential growth for some period of time.
+In principle, this can be the population of any species or even a virus.
+However, the conceptual model focuses on global human population growth.

 Some models are attempts to approximate all the salient properties of a real world system.
 Other models are highly simplified and abstract attempts to explore the implications of conditions that have little likelihood of occurring in the real world.
 In either case, model development requires simplification and abstraction: the modeler ignores real-world features that either are too costly to consider or are judged to be irrelevant to the model-development goals.

 Modeling choices reflect the goals of the modeler as well as perceived constraints on model development.
-For the most part, the simulation models in this course are highly simplified.
+For the most part, the simulation models in this book are highly simplified.
 Their primary purpose is instructional, and the level of abstraction is very high.
-For example, the population growth model of this lecture treats the entire world population as a single entity, and the growth rate of this population is constant.
-(Later lectures address these particular simplifications.)
+For example, the population growth model of this chapter treats the entire world population as a single entity.
+In addition, over the model horizon, the growth rate of this population is constant.
+(Later chapters address these particular simplifications.)

 Model Development Process

 Model development typically begins with a crude conceptual model.
 This is an abstract and perhaps somewhat vague representation of a system.
-Model development elaborates this initial conceptual model so that it becomes more precisely specified and more useful.
+The process of model development refines this initial conceptual model so that it becomes more precisely specified and more useful.

 Sometimes model development is purely verbal or graphical.
 However, scientific model development often involves implementing the conceptual model as a mathematical model, computational model, or physical model.
-The focus of this course is computational social science, and it emphasizes turning conceptual models into computational models.
-For example, as a simple introduction, this lecture shows how to convert a basic conceptual understanding of exponential population growth into a computational model that produces population projections.
+The focus of this book is turning conceptual models into computational models, with an emphasis on computational social science.
+For example, as a simple introduction, this chapter shows how to convert a basic conceptual understanding of exponential population growth into a computational model that produces a sequence of population projections.

 Activity diagram of the process of modeling.